State Justice Institute.

 C. Scholarship Recipients

-1. Scholarship recipients are responsible for disseminating the information received from the course to their court colleagues locally and, if possible, throughout the State.
+1. Scholarship recipients are responsible for disseminating the information received from the course to their court colleagues locally and, if possible, throughout the State (e.g., by developing a formal seminar, circulating the written material, or discussing the information at a meeting or conference).

-Recipients also must submit to the Institute a certificate of attendance at the program and a copy of the notice of any scholarship funds received from other sources.
+Recipients also must submit to the Institute a certificate of attendance at the program, an evaluation of the educational program they attended, and a copy of the notice of any scholarship funds received from other sources.
+A copy of the evaluation must be sent to the Chief Justice of the scholarship recipient's State.
 A State or local jurisdiction may impose additional requirements on scholarship recipients.

 2. To receive the funds authorized by a scholarship award, recipients must submit a Scholarship Payment Voucher (Form S3) together with a tuition statement from the program sponsor, a transportation fare receipt (or statement of the driving mileage to and from the recipient's home to the site of the educational program), and a lodging receipt.